lendunistus/wiiuvcextract-guide/index.md

 ```

 Congratulations, you now have your ROM!
 You can find the file in the folder you ran the exe in.

+###Issues

+##Nintendo Wii

+When running the exe I get "AES key missing". what do i do?\nMissing htk.bin in the ``/code`` folder. redump your game

+When running the exe I get "Wii Common Key not found". what do i do?\nMissing the wii common key in the dump. get the wii common key from somewhere (dont ask me!)

+(will add more if more issues arise)